-For cc-NUMA systems like the SGI UV systems, there is a performance penalty to access remote memory versus local memory.
-Because the Linux operating system has a tendency to migrate processes, the importance of using a placement tool becomes more apparent.
-Various data placement tools are described in this section.
+For cc-NUMA systems, like the SGI UV systems, performance degrades when the application accesses remote memory, versus local memory.
+Because the Linux operating system has a tendency to migrate processes, SGI recommends that you use the data and process placement tools.